-For differentiated instruction, you can have students select one or two of the questions to answer instead of all four.
-This allows students with academic limitation to take part in the exact same lesson but at their own pace.
+For differentiated instruction, you can have students select one or two of the questions to answer instead of all four for scaffolding.

 In more advanced classes, you may wish to discuss how painters could be biased in their representation, and even photos could be biased in the subjects photographers chose to capture.